 We’d highly recommend using a custom domain with these services: it means you remain in control, and can switch to a different provider at any time.

 Spotted any other great ways to link to your podcast?
-Let us know in the comments!
+Drop us a mail to let us know.

 |James Cridland is the Editor of Podnews, a keynote speaker and consultant.
 He wrote his first podcast RSS feed in January 2005; and also launched the first live radio streaming app for mobile phones in the same year.
 He's worked in the audio industry since 1989.|